hpides/pmem-olap/scripts/reproducibility/README.txt

 5. Now you can find the final images in bm_results_plots.

 Star Schema Benchmarks(SSB):
+**NOTE:** Our partial setup of Hyrise is rather tricky and it might not work out of the box on your server.
 We provide three implementations of the SSB, which can be found in ${REPOSITORY_ROOT}/ssb.
 1. (handcrafted) A handcrafted version using fixed tuple sizes and Dash
 2. (hyrise-dram) Using the HYRISE column-store database on DRAM